TroubleX22/Template-Makefile/README.md

 If you run the `make clean` rule, it will clear the obj/ directory of object files (.o and [.opp](#what-is-opp-file-extension)) and all files in bin/ .

 ### What is .OPP file extension
 **.OPP** is It is a file extension created to help the makefile know between C and C++ objects.
-I believe it is obsolete now, but I feel no desire to remove it.
+I believe it is obsolete now, but I feel no desire to remove it, so it is staying.

 ### Liscense?
 Feel free to modify and take complete credit.
 Do not change the original repository.
 I recomend if you want to make a new public version of this makefile, just fork it.